-Creating a suitable holiday for someone with dementia will depend upon their symptoms and daily routine.
-Yet, if you talk to them and focus on their interests, preferences, and holiday memories you can create a meaningful one.
+Creating a suitable holiday for a person with dementia will depend upon their symptoms and daily routine.
+Yet, if you talk to them and focus on what’s important in their life such as their interests, preferences, and holiday memories you can create a meaningful one.
 Also, picking a familiar destination should reduce anxiety too.

-For instance, you could plan a short break if they find it hard to concentrate and stay with friends or family who’ll be familiar.
+On the other hand, you could stay with friends or family who’ll be familiar.
 This would ignite happy memories.
 While you’re there, it’s important your hosts understand the needs of your loved one.
 Ensure they’re aware of any important limitations or difficulties they might experience.
 Especially if they want to help care for them to give you a break.
 That isn’t to say they must become specialist carers overnight.
 Just let them know what has changed and what care is needed.

 Overall, an extra pair of hands and eyes will ensure that your loved one with dementia feels safe and supported while you’re given some time to relax.

 Some companies offer holidays created for people with dementia and their carers.
 These include options with activities and support for carers as well as expert care for those with the condition.
 During these holidays everyone can enjoy an escape from the everyday.
 Take a look at Dementia Adventure and Tourism for All to find out more.

 Wherever you go, select accommodation close to emergency health services for peace of mind.
 Then before leaving home, follow our travelling with dementia checklist…

 9 Things to do before travelling with dementia